LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 ## Some Notes
 - For your convenience, we refactored the codebase to incorporate pytorch-lightning as the backbone.
 This makes model performance different from what we reported in our paper.
 But you should be able to obtain performance that is close enough.
 You can tune the hyperparameters on your own, as long as you choose the checkpoints for evaluation fairly.
 - There are no validation sets in both datasets.
-We evaluate systems per epoch and report reasonable performance.
-In fact, you may obtain higher performance by setting the validation interval shorter.
+We evaluated systems per epoch and reported reasonable performance.
+In fact, you may obtain higher performance by setting a shorter validation interval.
-- This publication version is made in a rush due to intensive workload that the author currently have.
-We will add follow-up patches to make codes more readible and ensure reproducibility. (ofc, the speed depends on the number of people who are interested in using this framework.)
+- This publication version was made in a rush due to intensive workload that the author currently have.
+We will add follow-up patches to make codes more readible and ensure reproducibility. (of course, the speed depends on the number of people who are interested in using this framework.)